Slang and Mental Health Language: How Gen Z Communicates About Well-Being

 Usage: Communicates mental state without clinical specificity.

-Our data: This phrase appeared in 890,000 mental health-related posts in 2025.
-It's used to express everything from low mood to full mental health episodes.
+From what we have observed: This phrase saw widespread use in mental health-related posts in 2025.
+It is used to express everything from low mood to full mental health episodes.

 Cultural significance: Represents how Gen Z communicates mental state using accessible language rather than clinical terms.